ollama4j/ollama4j/README.md

 Newer artifacts are published via GitHub Actions CI workflow when a new release is created from `main` branch.

+## ⭐ Give us a Star!
+If you like or are using this project to build your own, please give us a star.
+It's a free way to show your support.

 #### Who's using Ollama4j?

 - `Datafaker`: a library to generate fake data